kedacore/keda-docs/content/docs/2.9/scalers/aws-cloudwatch.md

 > These parameters are relevant only when `identityOwner` is set to `pod`.

-You can use `TriggerAuthentication` CRD to configure the authenticate by providing either a role ARN or a set of IAM credentials.
+You can use `TriggerAuthentication` CRD to configure authentication by providing either a role ARN or a set of IAM credentials.

 **Pod identity based authentication:**